-A. Layoff:
+A. \Suspension:

-Subject to state law, educators shall be suspended, terminated or non-renewed for reasons other than performance and/or misconduct in accord with their Performance-Seniority-Experience (PSE) Score (see Article 14, Section D) with those with the lowest PSE Score within the certification area laid off first.
-When two or more educators have the same PSE Score, the least senior educator shall be laid off.
+Subject to state law, educators may be suspended for reasons other than just cause in accord with their Performance-Seniority-Experience (PSE) Score (see Article 13, Section D) with those with the lowest PSE Score within the certification area suspended first.
+When two or more educators have the same PSE Score, the least senior educator shall be suspended.
 (Regarding the PSE Matrix and its application to layoff, Relevant Experience pertains to relevant experience in current position.)

-- B. Recall: - 1.
-Subject to state law, any educator laid off pursuant to this Article shall have recall rights, with those with the highest PSE Score within the certification area recalled first.
+- B. Reinstatement: - Subject to state law, any educator suspended pursuant to this Article shall have reinstatement rights for two calendar years, with those with the highest PSE Score within the certification area reinstated first.
 (Regarding the PSE Matrix and its application to recall, Relevant Experience pertains to relevant experience in vacant position.)
 When two or more educators have the same PSE Score, the most senior shall be recalled first. - 2.
-The right to recall extends to any teaching vacancy in any area in which the laid-off educator is certified. - 3.
-Educators on recall will retain all accumulated PTO which they had at the time of the layoff. - 4.
-Educators on recall shall continue to accrue seniority while on recall. - 5.
-Article 30 does not apply to any educator who is terminated for job performance, for disciplinary reasons, or for lack of certification.

-- 6. For the purpose of B, the term position shall be defined as a teaching vacancy for which the laid-off educator is certified. - 7.
+The right to reinstatement extends to any vacancy in any area in which the suspended educator is certified, so long as the vacant position is equal to or greater than the full-time equivalency status of the position from which the educator was suspended. - 3.
+Educators with reinstatement rights will retain all accumulated PTO which they had at the time of the suspension. - 4.
+Article 29 does not apply to any educator who is terminated for just cause or for lack of certification. - 6.
+For the purpose of B, the term position shall be defined as a teaching vacancy for which the laid-off educator is certified. - 7.
 When the Committee intends to fill a position for which a laid-off educator has certification, the Superintendent shall notify, by certified mail, return receipt requested, at the last known address, the educator with the highest PSE Score in the area of certification.
 When two or more educators have the same PSE Score, the most senior shall be notified.
 That educator will notify the Superintendent, in writing, of his/her intent to accept or reject the position within seven (7) calendar days after receipt of notification. - 8.
-If the educator refuses to accept the position offered, or fails to respond to such notification within the above time limit, such educator will lose all recall rights under this provision.
+If the educator refuses to accept the position offered, or fails to respond to such notification within the above time limit, such educator will lose all reinstatement rights under this provision.
 Should this occur, the Superintendent will then notify the educator with the next highest PSE Score in the area of certification of such vacancy, and the same procedure shall apply.
 When two or more educators have the same PSE Score, the most senior shall be notified. - 9.
-No educator shall forfeit his/her recall rights by refusing to accept recall if the position rejected is for a shorter duration than the length of his/her prior appointment. - 10.
-No educator shall forfeit his/her recall rights by refusing to accept recall if the position rejected is for a different teaching load than he/she carried during his/her prior employment. - 11.
-An educator may accept a recall to a position for a shorter duration than the length of his/her prior appointment and/or to a position for a different teaching load than he/she carried during his/her prior employment, and he/she shall not forfeit his/her recall rights and he/she shall remain on the recall list. - 12.
-A member of the bargaining unit on recall shall be eligible to purchase health benefits at the group rates for the time he/she remains on recall. - 13.
-The Superintendent and the NEA Chariho President, or their designees, shall maintain a recall list of all educators who have been laid off.
+A member of the bargaining unit with reinstatement rights shall be eligible to purchase health benefits at the group rates for the time he/she remains suspended. - 10.
+The Superintendent and the NEA Charibo President, or their designees, shall maintain a reinstatement list of all educators who have been suspended.
 By August 30th, this list shall be complete, showing the names of those educators laid off, the date of layoff, seniority date, areas of certification, PSE Score, teaching load, and length of appointment.